 * Place of supply is wherever the goods are actually supplied or where transportation of goods starts, if the supply of goods requires transportation.

-• Place of supply of electrical or thermal energy, gas and water is the place of receipt of these goods Place of supply for services Depending on the nature of a service, the place of supply is: The location of immovable property if the service is related to this property
+• next, Place of supply of electrical or thermal energy, gas and water is the place of receipt of these goods Place of supply for services Depending on the nature of a service, the place of supply is: The location of immovable property if the service is related to this property

-• The place of actual supply if the service is related to movable property or is rendered in the sphere of culture, art, education, tourism, recreation, gymnastics or sport; the location of passengers or cargo upon start of their transportation, if the service is related to this transportation
+• then, The place of actual supply if the service is related to movable property or is rendered in the sphere of culture, art, education, tourism, recreation, gymnastics or sport; the location of passengers or cargo upon start of their transportation, if the service is related to this transportation

 Taxpayers are liable to register as a VAT payer if they:

-• Carry out economic activity and the aggregate value of their VAT taxable transactions exceeds GEL100,000 in any continuous period of 12 calendar months; a taxpayer must file an application for VAT registration to the GTA within 2 working days of exceeding the
+• First, Carry out economic activity and the aggregate value of their VAT taxable transactions exceeds GEL100,000 in any continuous period of 12 calendar months; a taxpayer must file an application for VAT registration to the GTA within 2 working days of exceeding the

 82 Pocket Tax Book.
 Georgia threshold.
 Notably, a person supplying only in the territory of a